 Use the Get AdOrganizationalUnit Identity parameter to get OU from the distinguished name available in the domain.

 Get-ADOrganizationalUnit returns a default set of properties.
-To get additional properties of OU, use -Properties parameter.
+To get additional properties of OU, use the -Properties parameter.

 You can find more topics about PowerShell Active Directory commands and PowerShell basics on the ShellGeek home page.